-We spend most of our life-time in the workplace.
+We spend most of our life-time working.
 Whether you’re a marketer and writing blogs (this one for example), a sales executive and always looking for new opportunities or a hardcore developer: the office is our second home.
 And more often it is our first home.
 As we spend more time at the office sometimes then we do at home.
 The average person works more than 90.000 hours in their lifetime, so having a safe, friendly, comfortable workplace to conduct business is extremely important.
 As we spend most of our time in the office, the office design has a huge impact on the health and happiness of employees.

 Office design can have a significant impact on the happiness and vitality of workers.
 Studies have shown that a well-designed office can improve employee productivity, creativity, and overall well-being.